annahaensch/ODyN/README.md

 #### Initialize Model

-A model can be initialized with
+A model can be initialized by supplying only the list of probabilities for the desired modes.
 ```
 from simulations import *
 p = list(hesitancy_dict.values())

 # Load model object.
-model = OpinionNetworkModel(n_modes = 3,
+model = OpinionNetworkModel(probabilities = p)
-                            probabilities = p)
 ```
-there are also several default paramters that can be updated.
-More information about these parameters can be found in `simulations.py`.
+There are many more default parameters that can be updated; more information about these parameters can be found in `simulations.py`.

 #### Populate Model